alumae/kaldi-gstreamer-server/README.md

 Kaldi Gstreamer server
 ======================

+This is an implementation of a real-time full-duplex speech recognition server, based on the Kaldi toolkit and the GStreamer framwork.

+Communication with the server is based on weksockets.
+Client sends speech to the server using small chunks, while the server sends partial and full recognition hypotheses back to the client via the same websocket, thus enabling full-duplex communication (as in Google's voice typing in Android).

 Server usage
 ------------

-Using the server is very easy:
+### Opening a session

-  * open the websocket
+To open a session, connect to the specified server websocket address (e.g. ws://server:8888/speech).
-  * send chunks of binary speech data to the websocket (either raw or encoded, see below); the chunks should be sent at least once per second, otherwise the server assumes the client is "stale" and closes the connection
-  * read recognized words from websocket (sent on word-by-word basis), with a special word "<#s>" marking sentence break
-  * finally send the string "EOS" (""end-of-stream") to the websocket
-  * when server closes the websocket, all data has been recognized and sent to the client

-Speech data can be sent as raw or encoded.
-To send raw data, one has to specify the type of the raw data, using the "content-type" query parameter when opening the websocket.
-The content type has to be specified using GStreamer 1.0 caps format, e.g. to send 16000 Hz mono 16-bit data, use: "audio/x-raw, layout=(string)interleaved, rate=(int)16000, format=(string)S16LE, channels=(int)1".
+The server assumes by deafult that incoming audio is sent using 16 kHz, mono, 16bit little-endian format.
+This can be overriden using the 'content-type' request parameter.
+The content type has to be specified using GStreamer 1.0 caps format, e.g. to send 44100 Hz mono 16-bit data, use: "audio/x-raw, layout=(string)interleaved, rate=(int)44100, format=(string)S16LE, channels=(int)1".
 This needs to be url-encoded of course, so the actual request is something like:

-    ws://server:8888/speech?content-type=audio/x-raw,+layout=(string)interleaved,+rate=(int)16000,+format=(string)S16LE,+channels=(int)1

-One can also send data that is already encoded in some known format (e.g., wav, mp3, ogg, speex, anything that GStreamer supports).
-In this case, you don't have to send the content type at all -- the server recognizes the encoding automatically.

-Server closes the connection when the stream has been fully decoded, or when no new words have been recognized during the last 10 seconds.
-That means, when you send a long section of silence, the server closes the connection (this to avoid stale connections).
+    ws://server:8888/speech?content-type=audio/x-raw,+layout=(string)interleaved,+rate=(int)44100,+format=(string)S16LE,+channels=(int)1

+Audio can also be encoded using any codec recognized by GStreamer (assuming the needed packages are instealled on teh server).
+E.g., to send audio encoded using the Speex codec in an Ogg container, use the following URL to open the session (server should automatically recognize the codec):

+    ws://server:8888/speech?content-type=audio/ogg

+### Sending audio

+Speech should be sent to the server in raw blocks of data, using the encoding specified when session was opened.
+It is recommended that a new block is sent at least 4 times per second (more infrequent blocks would increase the recognition lag).

+After the last block of speech data, a special string "EOS"  ("end-of-stream") needs to be sent to the server.
+This tells the server that no more speech is coming and the recognition can be finalized.

+### Reading results

+Server sends recognition results and other information to the client using the JSON format.
+The response can contain the following fields:

+  * status -- response status, see codes below
+  * message -- (optional) status message
+  * result -- (optional) recognition result, containing the followig fields:
+    - hypotheses - recognized words, a list of the following:
+      * transcript -- recognized words
+      * confidence -- (optional) confidence of the hypothesis (float, 0..1)
+    - final -- true when the hypothesis is final, i.e., doesn't change any more

+The following status codes are currently in use:
+  * 0 -- Success.
+Usually used when recognition results are sent
+  * 2 -- Aborted.
+Recognition was aborted for some reason.
+  * 1 -- No speech.
+Sent when the incoming audio contains a large portion of silence or non-speech.
+  * 9 -- Not avalailable.
+Used when all recognizer processes are currently in use and recognition cannot be performed.

+Websocket is always closed by the server after sending a non-zero status update.

+Examples on server responses:

+    {"status": 9}
+    {"status": 0, "result": {"hypotheses": [{"transcript": "see on"}], "final": false}}
+    {"status": 0, "result": {"hypotheses": [{"transcript": "see on teine lause."}], "final": true}}

+Server segments incoming audio on the fly.
+For each segment, many non-final and one final hypothesis are sent.
+Non-final hypothesis may change in any way.
+After sendig a final hypothesis, server proceeds to the next segment or closes the connection, if the segment was last.
+Client is reponsible for presneting the results to the user in a way suitable for the application.